 If you've maintained your schedule and finished your daily page expectation, don't be afraid to reward yourself.
 Treat yourself to something at the end of the day, or week, if you've managed to accomplish your goals.
 This will make all of your hard work seem worth it, and will motivate you to find more time to write in the future.
 If you know something good stems from your labor, then you will likely find more time to write.

 5. Solicit a second opinion

-There's never a bad time to ask someone to edit or critique your manuscript.
+There's never a bad time to ask someone to edit or critique your book.
 You never know, a second opinion could help kick your creative juices into gear, help you tie up loose ends, or inspire you to take your story in a new direction.
 Encouraging words from a friend or from one of our book editors could do wonders when it comes to how you approach your writing tasks.

 Managing your time isn't as hard as it looks

 Having a schedule and a goal in mind are two sure-fire time management skills that will allow you to find more time to write.
 Eliminating distractions will help you capitalize on your writing time.
 Finally, don't forget to reward yourself when you've met your goals—this will make you more likely to sit down to write again.
 Remember, your day will always have 24 hours in it; however many you choose to spend writing is up to you, just be sure to make them count!

 Get a Free Sample, or Get an Instant Quote and Place Your Order Below